Aleksandr Mikhaylovich Korotkov: Career

 From April 1936 to December 1937, under the name of Vladimir Petrovich Korotkikh and under the guise of a representative of the People's Commissariat for Heavy Industry at the USSR Trade Representation in Germany, he operated in Berlin.
 There he received a number of valuable agents, as part of Operation Krona.
 In particular, he was engaged in obtaining new samples of German military equipment as well as synthetic rubber and oil.

 In December 1937, Korotkov was instructed to go to France for illegal work.
 He was to lead a group established specifically to assassinate a number of traitors.
-In August 1937, the group headed by Korotkov killed Georges Agabekov ("Grifter"), and in July of the same year – the secretary of the international association of Trotskyists, Rudolf Klement.
-According to Pavel Sudoplatov, the execution of Georges Agabekov ("Crook") was organised in Paris in August 1937 by Korotkov.
+In August 1937, the group headed by Korotkov killed Georges Agabekov, and in July of the next year – the secretary of the international association of Trotskyists, Rudolf Klement.
+According to Pavel Sudoplatov, the execution of Georges Agabekov was organised in Paris in August 1937 by Korotkov.
 Boris Bazhanov detailed in his version that the NKVD provoked Agabekov to participate in the resale of jewellery stolen in Spain.
 When he turned up to view the stolen jewellery in a location near the Spanish–French border, he was executed by the NKVD.
 Agabekov's body was never found.

 In 1938, Korotkov was recalled to Moscow and transferred to the reserve assignment.
 In 1939 he was dismissed from the NKVD, due to his ties with Gerson, amongst others.
 However, after sending a letter to Lavrentiy Beria, (an astonishing act) Korotkov was reinstated in the intelligence service.
 From April 1939 he became the Senior Commissioner, and from May 1939, the Deputy Chief of the 1st (German) Division of the 5th Department of the NKVD Main Directorate of State Security.
 In the same year he was admitted as a member of the All-Union Communist Party of Bolsheviks.

 At the end of 1939, he went on overseas missions to Denmark and Norway under the guise of being a diplomatic courier for the Ministry of Foreign Affairs.